 Change begins by changing our mind about what doesn't work.
 Everyone blames the 1% for all our problems.
 Nobody questions how inefficient our methods of resisting are.
 We must do better than what we have, if we wish to prevail over the 1%

 Repeace is an intuitive, practical strategy for social engagement and global solidarity, centered around values, not issues.
-The attention is removed from the elites, and placed on the outdated, inefficient methods used by activism.

 I think it is a good thing that the occupation movement is not making specific policy demands.
 If it did, the movement would become about those demands.
 If the demands were not met, the movement would be seen as having failed.